Do you need to collect and remit sales tax in Florida?

 When are sales tax returns due in Florida?

-Most new businesses who register to pay sales tax in Florida are set up for a quarterly filing frequency.
+Most new businesses who register to pay Florida State sales tax are set up for a quarterly filing frequency.
 How much sales tax you collect annually will determine whether that frequency is subject to change.
 See the infographic below: